 Freighter travel offers travelers quiet days at sea in informal surroundings with no formalities.
 Usually, the only scheduled activities are mealtimes, and passengers eat the same meals as the officers.
-Although no special diets are accommodated and the menu isn't fancy or exotic, the meals are well-balanced and the menu is varied, and the food is usually high-quality fare.
+Although no special diets are accommodated and the menu isn't fancy or exotic, the meals are well-balanced, varied, and usually high-quality fare.

 Duration of Travel